List of Madam Secretary characters: Alison McCord

 Alison McCord is Henry and Elizabeth's middle child.
 She and Stevie do not get along well, though as the series progresses the sisters form a closer relationship.
 She is portrayed by Kathrine Herzer.

 Jason McCord

 Jason McCord is Henry and Elizabeth's youngest child and only son.
 He is an outspoken leftist and anarchist who often gets himself into trouble for his political views and short temper.
 He is portrayed by Evan Roe.

-Russell Jackson

-Russell Jackson is the White House Chief of Staff and right-hand man to President Conrad Dalton.
-He is portrayed by Željko Ivanek.
+Conrad Dalton